ModECI/MDF/README.md

 ``parameters`` entry, that contains specifications required by specific environments.
 The following provides an example of the overall scheme of a BIDS-MDF specification:

-*[Should we add schedulers as a standard/generic parameter type to deal with aspects of computational flow that are not determined by the structure of the graph itself??;  controller is another example of this (that we have added below to show how it would be done... but should probably be discussed further]*
+[//]: # "Should we add schedulers as a standard/generic parameter type to deal with aspects of computational flow that are not determined by the structure of the graph itself??;  controller is another example of this (that we have added below to show how it would be done... but should probably be discussed further"

     {
         "graphs": [